ProGraMajster/lizzie/docs/introduction.md

 ### Declaring variables

 To declare a variable in Lizzie you use the `var` function.
-This function requires the name of the variable as its first argument, and an optional initial value as its second argument.
+This function requires the name of the variable as its first argument.
+The second argument can either be the variable's initial value, or a **type name** restricting what values can later be assigned.
+When a type is supplied, the initial value becomes the third argument.
 Below is an example.

 ```csharp
 using System;